 ML134.B5 L3 1989 Langford, Jeffrey Alan.
 Hector Berlioz : a guide to research.
 New York : Garland, 1989.

 There are numerous references to the Symphonie fantastique in the text of this Grove Music Online article and bibliographical references to books/articles about this musical work in the bibliography at the end of the Grove article.
 Check " ii.
 Symphonie fantastique" of the "I. Individual Works" section of the bibliography to find important books and articles specifically on this composition.

-2. Search the Vassar Library catalog for books, particularly those listed in the Grove article's bibliography.
+2. Search the Vassar Libraries' Online Catalog for books, particularly those listed in the Grove article's bibliography.
 If Vassar does not own them, try Interlibrary loan.
 If no call number appears for a book you would like and the status "1 copy being processed for Mus Book" is displayed, ask at the Music Library Circulation Desk.

 By subject: "Symphonie fantastique" or "Fantastic, The, in music -- History -- 19th century" to find books about the composition such as:

 Brittan, Francesca.
 Music And Fantasy In The Age Of Berlioz.